KennthShang/PhaVIP/README.md

 <img src='logo.png'>

-PhaVP is a python library for classifying phages virion protein.
+PhaVP is a python library for phage protein annotation.
 It has two functions.
 First, it can classify a protein into either PVPs or non-PVPs (binary classification task).
 Second, it can assign a more detailed annotation for predicted PVPs, such as major capsid, major tail, and portal (multi-class classification task).

 PhaVP is based on chaos game representation and Vision Transformer model.
 This GitHub is the local version of PhaVP.
 The webserver of PhaVP is avaliable via [server version](https://phage.ee.cityu.edu.hk/phavp).